 So, do you think that we could still have a Santa Claus rally this year?

-While December has gotten off to a bad start, there are still a lot of signs pointing towards a possible Santa Claus rally this year.
+While December has gotten off to a bad start, there are still a lot of signs pointing toward a possible Santa Claus rally this year.

 First, the employment numbers released last week were great.
 The economy added over 200,000 jobs and the unemployment rate dropped to 7% — the lowest since the last Santa Claus rally.

-Two, auto sales have been booming lately as well.
-This means consumers are spending on bigger items, which will boost earnings in companies across the economy.
+Second, auto sales have been booming lately as well.
+This means consumers are spending on bigger items which will boost earnings in companies across the economy.
 This should boost the stock market in the coming weeks.

 The Case Against a Santa Claus Rally in 2013

 However, there are a lot of cases against a possible Santa Claus rally in 2013.

 First, the biggest concern revolves around “taper,” or the Fed's policy to start to end monetary easing in the market.
 If the economy really is performing better (like the employment numbers show), the Fed may start tightening monetary policy sooner, rather than later.
 The next Fed meeting is December 17 and 18, with the minutes being released on January 8.
 This timeline could make the last week of the year more bearish, not bullish.